-Enhancing oral bioavailability of escitalopram by self-nanoemulsifying drug delivery systems (SNEDDS): An in-vivo, in-vitro and in-silico study
+Enhancing oral bioavailability of escitalopram by self-nanoemulsifying drug delivery systems (SNEDDS): An In-vivo, In-vitro and In-silico study

-Muhammad Junaid Asaad1, Abdul Majeed^{1}, Syed Nisar Hussain Shah1, Ghulam Abbas2, Farhan Siddique3, Muhammad Hanif1, Furqan Muhammad Iqbal1 and Maryam Bashir1
+Muhammad Junaid Asaad, Abdul Majeed1\, Syed Nisar Hussain Shah, Ghulam Abbas, Farhan Siddique, Muhammad Hanif, Furqan Muhammad Iqbal and Maryam Bashir

-1Department of Pharmaceutics, Faculty of Pharmacy, Bahauddin Zakariya University, Multan, Pakistan 2Department of Pharmaceutics, Faculty of Pharmaceutical Sciences, Government College University, Faisalabad, Pakistan 3Department of Pharmaceutical Chemistry, Faculty of Pharmacy, Bahauddin Zakariya University, Multan, Pakistan
+Department of Pharmaceutics, Faculty of Pharmacy, Bahauddin Zakariya University, Multan, Pakistan Department of Pharmaceutics, Faculty of Pharmaceutical Sciences, Government College University, Faisalabad, Pakistan Department of Pharmaceutical Chemistry, Faculty of Pharmacy, Bahauddin Zakariya University, Multan, Pakistan

-Abstract: This study aimed to develop SNEDDS to address the issue of low water solubility of escitalopram (ETP), which consequently leads to inadequate oral bioavailability.
-The formulation consisted of Tween 80, geranium oil, and polyethylene glycol 400.
+Abstract: This study aimed to create and enhance SNEDDS to address the issue of low water solubility in escitalopram (ETP), which consequently leads to inadequate oral bioavailability.
+The formulation primarily consisted of Tween 80, geranium oil, and polyethylene glycol 400.
 An evaluation was conducted to determine the surface charge and particle size of ETP-SNEDDS.
-The stability and compatibility of excipients were evaluated by TGA, DSC, and FTIR.
-Studies were carried out to examine the dissolution, digestion, permeability, in in-vitro, in-vivo, and ex-vivo settings.
-ETP-SNEDDS bioavailability was assessed in a group of six albino rats under normal conditions.
-The synthesized SNEDDS exhibited thermodynamic stability, characterized by a 145nm droplet size with a polydispersity index of 0.120 and a minute emulsification duration.
+The stability and compatibility of excipients were evaluated by the utilization of TGA, DSC, and FTIR.
+Studies were carried out to examine the dissolution, digestion, and permeability of substances in in-vitro, in-vivo, and ex-vivo settings and the results were evaluated to those of standard tablets.
+SNEDDS bioavailability containing ETP was assessed in a group of six albino rats under normal conditions.
+The synthesized SNEDDS exhibited thermodynamic stability, characterized by a 145nm droplet size with a polydispersity index (PDI) of 0.120 and a minute emulsification duration.
 Developed SNEDDS containing ETP in FSSIF had a dissolution rate of 96%.
 Based on the permeation results, the SNEDDS demonstrated a 4.2-fold and 3.1-fold increase in drug penetration relative to standard powder-ETP drug and a reference tablet, correspondingly.
-Statistically significant improvements (p<0.05) were reported in in-vitro digestion, dissolution and ex-vivo permeability.
-SNEDDS exhibited a 5.34-fold increase in C{max} and a 4.71-fold rise in AUC compared to the reference.
-Based on findings, the formulated SNEDDS have a valuable method for enhancing ETP oral bioavailability.
+Statistically significant improvements (p<0.05) were reported inin-vitro digestion, dissolution and ex-vivo permeability.
+SNEDDS exhibited a 5.34-fold increase in Cmax and a 4.71-fold rise in AUC compared to the reference.
+Based on these findings, it appears that formulated SNEDDS have a valuable method for enhancing the ETP oral bioavailability.